 Imagery

 This is a broad category that includes various types of images.
-A still photograph of a fixed or floating Aid to Navigation (AtoN) is one example.
+A still photograph of a fixed or floating Marine Aid to Navigation (AtoN) is one example.
 Other examples include radar or satellite imagery of sea ice weather conditions.
 A video recording/replay of a past or simulated voyage is a type of dynamic imagery.
 There is also increasing interest in the use of 3-D imagery.

-Guiding Principles
+Guiding principles

 In order to achieve closer alignment in the portrayal of VTS related navigation information for both shipborne and shore-based users, there are several guiding principles to consider: